-Disable stepNormally, Akeeba Backup forces the current backup step to finish when it's about to move to a different finalization operation e.g. after finishing considering quotas and it's about to start post-processing a backup archive.
+Disable step break in finalization Normally, Akeeba Backup forces the current backup step to finish when it's about to move to a different finalization operation e.g. after finishing considering quotas and it's about to start post-processing a backup archive.
 This gives the backup engine the chance to do garbage collection and free up resources.